basho/basho_docs/content/riak/kv/2.1.3/developing/app-guide.md

 ### When Not to Use MapReduce

-* **When another Riak feature will do** --- Before even considering using MapReduce, you should thoroughly investigate [[Riak Search|Using Search]] or [[secondary indexes|Using Secondary Indexes]] as possible solutions to your needs.
+* **When another Riak feature will do** --- Before even considering using MapReduce, you should thoroughly investigate [Riak Search][usage search] or [secondary indexes][usage 2i] as possible solutions to your needs.

 In general, you should not think of MapReduce as, for example, Hadoop within Riak.
-While it can be useful for certain types of non-primary-key-based queries, it is neither a "Big Data" processing tool nor an indexing mechanism nor a replacement for [[Riak Search|Using Search]].
+While it can be useful for certain types of non-primary-key-based queries, it is neither a "Big Data" processing tool nor an indexing mechanism nor a replacement for [Riak Search][usage search].
 If you do need a tool like Hadoop or Apache Spark, you should consider using Riak in conjunction with a more suitable data processing tool.